dnthem/order-management/README.md

    - Number of items sold
    - Revenue chart
    - Top items sold

-# **Features:**
-- Create, edit, delete, and view orders, products, and customers.
-- View order history for a specific day.
-- Generate various statistics, such as total sales and top items sold.

 # **Contributing:**
 Contributions to the Order Management System are welcome!
 If you want to contribute, follow the guidelines specified in the [CONTRIBUTING.md](CONTRIBUTING.md) file.